elasticquent/Elasticquent/readme.md

     $book->documentScore();

-### Using the Search Collection Outside of Elastiquent
+### Using the Search Collection Outside of Elasticquent

-If you're dealing with raw search data from outside of Elastiquent, you can use the Elasticquent search results collection to turn that data into a collection.
+If you're dealing with raw search data from outside of Elasticquent, you can use the Elasticquent search results collection to turn that data into a collection.

 ```php
 $client = new \Elasticsearch\Client();